telerik/xaml-docs/controls/radwindow/overview.md

 * __Predefined Dialogs__: Telerik __RadWindow__ provides an easy way to replace the standard non-customizable dialog boxes (alert, confirm, and prompt) provided by the browser.
 With __RadWindow__ you can blend the popup into the application’s design to achieve better user experience.
 [Read more]({%slug radwindow-features-predefined-dialogs%})

 * __Styling and Appearance__: Telerik __RadWindow__ is a fully customizable control, which lets you easily modify all its visual elements.
 The control comes with several built-in skins that can be customized if needed.
-[Read more]({%slug radwindow-styles-and-templates-overview%})

 * __Configuration__: Telerik __RadWindow__ can be easily configured to suit the needs of your application.
 You have a full control over determining the initial [state]({%slug radwindow-features-states%}) and [position]({%slug radwindow-features-positioning%}) of the window, whether it can be [resized]({%slug radwindow-features-resizing%}), [closed]({%slug radwindow-features-closing%}) or [moved]({%slug radwindow-features-moving%}).